 Photograph your bike

 Whether your bike is new or old, use a camera to capture any unique features or things specific to yours – especially the frame number.
-By doing this, it will help the police identify it if it’s ever stolen.
+This will help the police to identify your bike if it’s ever stolen.

 We really want you to stay safe.
-If you’ve got any questions about bike security pop in to your local Halfords store and one of our colleagues will talk you through the options.
+If you’ve got any concerns about bike security, visit Halfords.com to view the many options.